 - Read More

 Dry skin on the foot is the result of improper hydration, seasonal environmental dryness, lack of perspiration (dyshydrosis) or infections of the foot.
-The top and the bottom of the foot represent two different types of skin that require unique care.
+The skin on the bottom of the foot is quite different from the skin on the top of the foot.
+As such, dry skin on the bottom of the foot and the top of the foot may represent different reasons for dry skin.
 Fungal infections of the foot are often mistaken for dry skin.
-Treatment varies based upon the etiology of the dry skin.
+Treatment of dry skin of the foot varies based upon the etiology of the dry skin.

 - Peeling and scaling of the skin on the top or bottom of the foot